 I’ll leave you to decide whether being surrounded by sewage counts as a public toilet; OR if Werribee is the BEST scenic spot NOT to have a loo!!

-If this post leaves you suffering from Australian Scenic Public Toilet deprivation, the best antidote is to visit a spot where you can see a baker’s dozen of them all in one place, right?
+If this post leaves you suffering from Australian Scenic Public Toilet deprivation, the best antidote is to see a LOT of them all in one place, right?
 RIGHT??

 * Twitcher = Birdwatcher.
 Who knew?!